fbpx

 Nandita is a Melbourne based Indian Australian author who has made a name for herself writing about identity, mental health, love.
 She writes in a straigh-forward yet humorous, peppered with the odd bit of angst and wit.
 This book was finalised after a traumatic brain injury sustained in a rockclimbing accident.
 It deals with disability, the connection between disaspora and their home countries as a woman in between Melbourne and Delhi, and navigating relationships after heartbreak.

 The book allowed for some interesting conversations on love, travel and friendships.
-We were also joined by Nandita for a QnA with book club members
+We were also joined by Nandita for a QnA with book club members.
+Buy the book here.

 Too Migrant Too Muslim Too Loud by Mehreen Faruqi